distributedci/dci-blog/content/2022-05-06-cnf-cert-suite-with-dci-openshift-app-agent.md

         - The XML file containing the test results in JUnit format.
         - Log files containing the standard output and standard error from the execution of the certification suite.
         - A tar.gz file containing the summary of the execution, including the HTML web page with the report of the execution, also embedding the feedback provided by the partner if it exists.
-    - If we are testing a stable branch, it confirms if what we have executed corresponds to what we have cloned from `cnf-certification-test` repository.
+    - If we are testing a stable branch, it confirms if what we have executed corresponds to what we have cloned from `certsuite` repository.
 This is useful to determine if, when testing HEAD branch, the latest changes are really present in Quay.
 - `teardown` stage:
     - The environment is cleaned in the following way:
         - Clean the certsuite resources if desired (e.g. default namespaces, daemonsets, etc. created during the execution).